-Designed for students in the Missions and Youth and Family concentrations, this course gives students the opportunity to do research or develop a project related to their area of concentration.
+Designed for practical ministry, this course gives students the opportunity to do research or develop a project related to their area of concentration.
 Prerequisites: TM286 and senior standing.
 (Writing Intensive) (Fall)

 TM470 Philosophy of Religion

 This course examines major approaches to the philosophical understanding of religion.
 It will investigate traditional arguments for the existence of God, religious epistemology, the problem of evil and religious pluralism.
 Prerequisite: TM105 or instructor approval.
 (Spring/Odd Years)